 The two weight norm inequality for an operator $T$ with a pair $\left( \sigma,\omega\right) $ of positive locally finite Borel measures on $\mathbb{R}^{n}$ and exponents $1<p\leq q<\infty$ is informally,

-See e.g. \cite[Theorem 1 (2) and (3)]{AlSaUr} for two common definitions of what it means for (\ref{two weight norm}) to hold, and which are equivalent at least in the case of doubling measures.
+See Definition \ref{def bounded} for a formal definition of the two weight norm inequality.
 In the case $p=q=2$, we first establish a distinction between weighted norm inequalities for positive operators $T$ in (\ref{two weight norm}), such as the maximal function and fractional integrals, on the one hand; and singular integral operators $T$ in (\ref{two weight norm}), such as the individual Riesz transforms and iterated Riesz transforms, on the other hand.
 Namely, that the former are two weight norm stable under biLipschitz change of variables for arbitrary locally finite positive Borel measures,\emph{\ }while the latter are not in general, even on pairs of doubling measures.

 Our main result, Theorem \ref{stab}, shows that while individual Riesz transforms are two weight norm \textbf{stable} under biLipschitz change of variables on pairs of $A_{\infty}$ weights, they are two weight norm \textbf{unstable} under even a rotational change of variables on doubling weights.
-This provides an operator theoretic distinction between $A_{\infty}$ weights and doubling weights\footnote{In 1974, C. Fefferman and B, Muckenhoupt \cite{FeMu} constructed an example of a doubling weight that was not $A_{\infty}$ using a self similar construction, on which many subsequent results have been based.}.
+This provides an operator theoretic distinction between $A_{\infty}$ weights and doubling weights\footnote{In 1974, C. Fefferman and B. Muckenhoupt \cite{FeMu} constructed an example of a doubling weight that was not $A_{\infty}$ using a self similar construction, on which many subsequent results have been based.}.

 We also show that all iterated Riesz transforms of odd order are rotationally unstable on pairs of doubling weights, thus demonstrating the need for characterizations of iterated Riesz transform inequalities using unstable conditions, such as the testing conditions in \cite{NTV4, LaSaShUr3, SaShUr7, SaShUr10, AlSaUr, LaWi}, as opposed to the typically stable `bump' conditions, see Section \ref{subsection:sparse_bumps}.